-The annual fee payable to us is calculated by multiplying your mooring rate (the rate charged to customers mooring in your marina) by an agreed gross mooring capacity and then taking 9% of the resultant figure.
+The annual fee payable to us is calculated by multiplying your mooring rate (the rate charged to customers mooring in your marina) by an agreed gross mooring capacity (GMC) and then taking 9% of the resultant figure.
+A copy of our Code of Practice for Determining GMC can be viewed here.
 This will be reviewed annually on the anniversary date of the commencement of the NAA.
 There will also be a review of the gross mooring capacity on every 5 th anniversary of the commencement date.
 Hire boat moorings and any other moorings not let out will be taken at the published mooring rate.

 If the marina accesses the network through a towpath it will be necessary for your scheme to include the provision of a suitable bridge to ensure continuity of the towpath for access and services.
 This bridge can often be located on your land rather than on Canal & River Trust land to provide a safe navigation access.
 This will need appropriate agreements to be completed.

 If you intend to discharge water from your site other than by way of natural runoff either into the proposed basin or into our waterway then you will also need to enter into a Surface Water Discharge Licence with us.
 This is a standard document to ensure that issues of water quantity and quality as well as any construction issues are properly addressed.

 We will only accept clean surface water.
 We will not accept foul, polluted or contaminated water.
 There is no charge for discharges made from property and structures directly connected to the marina.
 Payment is however likely to be required in respect of discharges for all other purposes.